JonathanHenly/BulletinBoard/README.md

 BulletinBoard
 =============

-C/++ project using the SDL2.0 API compiled with GCC.
+C/++ project using the SDL2.0 API and the X11 API.<br />
+BulletinBoard is compiled with GCC, it's simple just type 'make' into the terminal when you're in the BulletinBoard directory.

 #### License